 Millions of Canadians launched their own businesses during the pandemic

-According to Intuit’s The Future of Entrepreneurship in Canada 2021 report, 2 million Canadians have launched businesses during the pandemic, and that number is still growing.
+According to Intuit’s Entrepreneurship Report 2022, over 2 million Canadians have launched businesses during the pandemic, and that number is still growing.
 Although many of these new entrepreneurs launched side hustles, this statistic does show that many Canadians are actively thinking about and investing in income streams beyond their regular jobs.

 Job seekers want more than money

-These insights suggest that Canadians are thinking less about direct financial compensation and more about how their current or potential employers will integrate into their lives.
+These insights suggest that Canadians aren’t only thinking about direct financial compensation, but are also focused on how their current or potential employers will integrate into their lives, and how they will be treated at their work place.

 Employees will leave over conflicting values